Welcome to the Japanese Learning Journey!

 Kanji Flashcards (WaniKani)

-Kanji is one of the most hated and feared parts about learning Japanese, especially for Westerners.
+Kanji is one of the most hated and feared parts of learning Japanese, especially for Westerners.
 I certainly felt that way when I was first starting to learn.

-Additionally, vocabulary is paired along with learning the kanji so you get a two-for-one deal!
+Additionally, vocabulary is paired with learning the kanji so you get a two-for-one deal!

 Everything about the app/ company is fun and quirky and by the end of the 60 levels, you will know almost all of the 2,000 essential kanji.

 You can try the first few levels for free to see if it’s something for you.
-I committed to the lifetime access which was a bit expensive at ~$200? but I think it has been totally worth it.
+I committed to the lifetime access which was a bit expensive at ~$200, but seeing as I have been using the app for over two years and a huge part of passing the JLPT was because of WaniKani, it has totally been worth it.

-If you’re planning to buy, not that it’s usually discounted at its cheapest during the holiday season!
+If you’re planning to buy, note that it is most discounted during the holiday season!

-In my life: I have finally gotten in the habit of doing all my reviews in the morning and learning 5-10 new lessons a day.
-If I have a free moment throughout the day, I do more reviews if they are queued.
+In my life: I do my reviews in the morning and learn 5-10 new lessons a day.
+If I have a free moment during the day, I do more reviews if they are queued.

-It took a long time to develop this habit but I’m proud to keep it up so far!
-It might not be the quickest way to level up, but in my mind, slow and steady is the key.
+It took a long time to develop this habit but I’m proud to keep it up so far.
+It might not be the quickest way to level up and learn kanji, but in my mind, slow and steady is the key.
 I just got to level 28!
 (8/2021)